-Electricity grid expansion - Our decarbonisation plans rely on the expansion and reinforcement of the electricity grid, through the addition of lines, substations, and new technologies.
+- Electricity grid expansion Our decarbonisation plans rely on the expansion and reinforcement of the electricity grid, through the addition of lines, substations, and new technologies.
 Our networks businesses need a regulatory and network planning framework that supports this expansion at a rate which stavs ahead of customer demands.
 As more transport and heating energy requirements move to the electricity grid, revenue controls will likely become more complex and charging arrangements become more important.
-The regulatory framework must continually evolve to meet the needs of the net zero goal.

-Renewable electricity framework

-Ireland will need to connect very significant amounts of new renewable generation each year.
+The regulatory framework must continually evolve to meet the needs of the net zero goal. - Renewable electricity framework - To achieve carbon reduction targets, Ireland will need to connect very significant amounts of new renewable generation each year.
 To do this, there needs to be a planning, policy and regulatory framework in place for renewables which supports this ambition and adapts to the changing requirements of the energy system.
-This involves ensuring that relevant Government agencies and local authorities are mandated and resourced, - such as increasing onshore wind, unlocking hybrid connections and bringing forward floating offshore wind projects.
-In this context, policy makers in Ireland should set the objective of a net zero electricity system by 2040 in order to achieve an overall net zero energy system by 2050.
+This involves ensuring that relevant Government agencies and local authorities are mandated and resourced, and that regulatory issues are addressed - such as increasing onshore wind, unlocking hybrid connections and bringing forward floating offshore wind projects.
+In this context, policy makers in Ireland should set the objective of a net zero electricity system by 2040 in order to achieve an overall net zero energy system by 2050. - Incorporating increasing amounts of renewable electricity generation requires far more system services, ensuring the safe operation of the network.
+These include voltage control, inertial response, reserve provision, and ramping margin provision.
+ESB will be a major player in facilitating and providing these services, making it important to complete the underlying framework.
+In Ireland and Northern Ireland, the System Services Future Arrangements must be implemented in a timely manner to ensure that 2030 targets can be met, putting us on an achievable pathway to net zero.